Aravind-Sundararajan/MocoExtendProblem/README.md

 1. OpenSim 4.5+ users should copy and paste a goal to serve as a template in the `custom_goals` directory such as MocoActivationGoal, while 4.2-4.4 users should copy and paste a goal in `custom_goals_compat`.
 2. Replace mentions of the original goal name to that of your new custom goal name in each of the 5 files and file names, being careful to also modify the include guards in the osimGoalNameDLL.h and RegisterTypes_osimGoalName.h header files.
-3. Reimplement `constructProperties()`, `initializeOnModelImpl()`, `calcIntegrandImpl()`, `calcGoalImpl()` such that they describe your custom goal.
+3. In the MocoGoalNameGoal.cpp and MocoGoalNameGoal.h, reimplement `constructProperties()`, `initializeOnModelImpl()`, `calcIntegrandImpl()`, `calcGoalImpl()` such that they describe your custom goal.

 To incorporate extend_problem goals into an existing MATLAB script, a C-style pointer to the instantiated MocoProblem is passed as a constructor argument to the `extend_problem.m` class that wraps the `MEP` MEX.
 Class methods of `extend_problem.m` are then used to add custom goals to the MocoProblem.
+In your matlab script using moco, after instantiating a MocoProblem, add the following 3 lines to pass the c-style pointer to your MocoProblem to the ExtendProblem class constructor and call the addMocoGoalName method to inject your custom goal into your problem.
+For additional examples see the test subdirectory.

 ```C++
 cptr = uint64(problem.getCPtr(problem));